-- Transgender/non-binary members of staff are supported in wearing professional clothing that matches their gender/non-gendered identity - Support staff and non-teaching staff (e.g., technicians, canteen staff, premises manager, site staff) should dress smartly and appropriately for their role taking into account health and safety issues/the physical nature of their role - Hair should be neat and tidy.
-No extreme hairstyles are allowed - Visible tattoos are discouraged and must be discreet - Jewellery should be discreet with visible piercing restricted to ears (for women only).
-Single nose studs may be worn for reasons of culture or religious observance only.
-Rings which could harm children should be removed. - Footwear must be smart and not compromise health and safety - 15.9 The following may be helpful in clarifying what is and what is not appropriate: - No denim - No revealing or excessively tight clothing - No shorts (except PE staff) - No combat or cargo trousers - No leggings unless under an appropriate length skirt or dress - No inappropriate footwear e.g. flip flops and trainers (except PE staff) which may contravene Health & Safety guidelines. - Women's tops may be sleeveless but should not be 'strappy' (i.e. have narrow shoulder straps) or be strapless - No large logos - No clothes that are excessively worn or faded - No clothes with rips or tears
+- Transgender/non-binary members of staff are supported in wearing professional clothing that matches their gender/non-gendered identity. - Support staff and non-teaching staff (e.g., technicians, canteen staff, premises manager, site staff) should dress smartly and appropriately for their role taking into account health and safety issues/the physical nature of their role. - Hair should be neat and tidy.
+No extreme hairstyles are allowed. - Visible tattoos are discouraged and must be discreet. - Jewellery should be minimal and not likely to cause harm - Footwear must be smart and not compromise health and safety - If uniform, workwear or PPE is provided, this must be worn